wur-bioinformatics/introduction-to-bioinformatics/week1.md

 ### GenBank

 [GenBank](https://www.ncbi.nlm.nih.gov/genbank/) is a popular primary database for nucleotide sequences and is based at the [NCBI](https://www.ncbi.nlm.nih.gov/) (National Center for Biotechnology Information).
-A GenBank release occurs every two months and the most recent [release](https://www.ncbi.nlm.nih.gov/genbank/release/current/) from 15 June 2023 contains ~240 million sequences and additionally ~3.4 billion WGS (whole genome shotgun) records.
+A GenBank release occurs every two months and the most recent [release](https://www.ncbi.nlm.nih.gov/genbank/release/current/) from 15 December 2023 contains ~250 million sequences and additionally ~3.7 billion WGS (whole genome shotgun) records.
 The latter are genome assemblies or genomes that were not yet completed.
 The complete database is available for download via FTP, but the most convenient way to access individual entries is via the search on the GenBank website ({numref}`genbank`).